ChildsplayOSU/bogl/Tutorials/TheGame.md

 -- that is a tie
 type Result = {YouWin,YouLose,ItsATie}
 ```
-Notice that just like the name of our game, Spiel likes the things we are describing to be all in one word.
+Notice that just like the name of our game, BoGL likes the things we are describing to be all in one word.

 With what we have written out so far, we can write a way to play this game.
 Since playing is an action, we can describe it as a routine or a procedure, i.e. something that we do.
 In Computer Science, we commonly refer to this as a *function*, which is very much a routine or procedure that does something.
 For our game, we want to define a function for playing our game, and since this is a simple game we're going to say the result is we win every time.